MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 PS C:\> Grant-CsTeamsEventsPolicy -Identity "user1@contoso.com" -Policy DisablePublicWebinars
 ```

-The command shown in Example 1 assigns the per-user Teams events policy, DisablePublicWebinars, to the user with the user principal name (UPN) "user1@contoso.com".
+The command shown in Example 1 assigns the per-user Teams Events policy, DisablePublicWebinars, to the user with the user principal name (UPN) "user1@contoso.com".

 ### Example 2
 ```powershell